Los Alamos National Laboratory Vault Operator (Research Tec 2) in Los Alamos, New Mexico

 Ability to obtain Fissile Material Handler (FMH) Certification

-Working knowledge and experience in SNM material handling/movement using the LANMAS system.
+Working knowledge and experience in Special Nuclear Material (SNM) handling/movement using the LANMAS system.

 Experience working in a glovebox environment with radioactive materials